 Each one has its merits, and you may find one is more convenient than the others.

 Most common writing tools for authors

 Many computers come with Microsoft Word on it.
 It’s designed to help people write basically anything.
 It’s a great place to start for a lot of writers.
 If you’re on a tight budget and it’s what you already have and know, it’s just fine.

 The next step up would be Google Docs, though.
-It’s cloud-based, meaning you can access it from anywhere.
+It’s cloud-based, meaning you can access it from anywhere — it's easier if you use the handy mobile app.
 You can also collaborate with others in real time, like editors and beta readers.
 It also has the capability to give notes to other collaborators or ask questions without changing the document.